Frequently Asked Questions for Employment

 Q: What happens after I submit an application?

 Applicants will receive an email from Human Resources acknowledging receipt of their application form.
-An applicant who does not provide an email address will receive a postcard by mail acknowledging receipt of the application.

 At the end of the job’s posting period, active applications received by the position closing date are eligible for consideration.
 Applicants selected for an interview are contacted by the hiring authority to schedule an interview.